shamil-gadelshin/raft/README.md

   + add data

-These features should be implemented to meet full Raft requirements:
+## These features should be implemented to meet full Raft requirements

 - Cluster membership changes
   + add server (round-based implementation with TIMEOUT-reply to clients)